Want Brighter, Whiter Teeth?

 Home Whitening Strips

-Whitening strips usually contain about a 5% hydrogen peroxide impregnated strip of polyethylene that people can apply to teeth at home.
+Whitening strips are a popular way to do teeth whitening at home.
+They usually contain about a 5% hydrogen peroxide impregnated strip of polyethylene that people can apply to teeth at home.
 They are usually worn for a few minutes a day for about a week.

 Do Home Whitening Strips Damage Your Teeth?